 - Immune system disorders, including rheumatoid arthritis and HIV/AIDS

-- Musculoskeletal issues, such as back injuries
+- Musculoskeletal issues, such as back, neck and other joint injuries

 - Loss of hearing or vision